-You may see an additional icon in the overlay controls for live or recorded video .
-This is the Take Snapshot overlay.
+You may see an additional icon in the overlay controls for live or recorded video Take Snapshot overlay.
 Click this icon to take a snapshot of the image in the pane.
 The image is saved in JPEG format in a location defined in the Video Tab of the Client Setup screen.
-(See Video Tab on page 49).
+(See Video Tab on page 54).
 You'll receive a confirmation message in the pane with the text 'Snapshot taken' upon clicking the icon.
-Taking a snapshot may also be done via the Circular Control menu (See Take Snapshot on page 18), using a keyboard shortcut (See Shortcuts Tab on page 51) or using a joystick shortcut (See Joystick Controls Tab on page 54).
+Taking a snapshot may also be done via the Circular Control menu (See Take Snapshot on page 25), using a keyboard shortcut (See Shortcuts Tab on page 56) or using a joystick shortcut (See Joystick Controls Tab on page 59).